barbaraanger/barbaraanger/README.md

 Passionate about building scalable applications with Java, Spring Boot, React, and cloud technologies.
 Always learning and sharing knowledge!

 # 💫About Me :
-> 💻I'm currently working on: typescript with Perl, Shell and Python  \
+> 💻I'm currently working on: Python, AWS, Java, and React  \
-> 🤝🏻I currently work at Wex Inc. \
 > 🙇‍♂️I'm curently learning Generative AI and IoT \
 > ⚡Fun Fact: I started proggramming as a kid at 8 years-old, as a hobby